wtsia/Blog-Site/roverblog/content/posts/cs.API-design.md

 ## Introduction
 API means Application Programming Interface.

+**CRUD** and **REST** are two fundamental concepts in web development and API design:

+**CRUD**:

+1. **CRUD** stands for Create, Read, Update, and Delete.
+It represents the basic operations that can be performed on data in most relational databases and web services.
+Here's what each operation entails:

+   - **Create**: This operation involves creating new data records or resources.
+In a web context, it typically corresponds to an HTTP POST request, where data is sent to a server to create a new resource.

+   - **Read**: The Read operation is about retrieving data from a database or server.
+In web services, it corresponds to an HTTP GET request, which retrieves data without modifying it.

+   - **Update**: Updating is the process of modifying existing data.
+In web services, it's often implemented with an HTTP PUT or PATCH request, where data is sent to the server to update an existing resource.

+   - **Delete**: The Delete operation is used to remove data or resources.
+It corresponds to an HTTP DELETE request, which instructs the server to remove a specific resource.

+CRUD operations are essential for managing data in web applications, and they map directly to the HTTP methods for web services.

+**REST**:

+1. **REST** stands for Representational State Transfer.
+It is an architectural style and set of constraints for designing networked applications.
+RESTful systems are designed to be stateless, scalable, and simple.
+Here are some key principles of REST:

+   - **Resources**: In REST, data or entities are represented as resources.
+Resources can be identified by URIs (Uniform Resource Identifiers).

+   - **HTTP Methods**: REST uses standard HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations on resources.
+Each HTTP method maps to a specific CRUD operation.

+   - **Statelessness**: RESTful services are stateless, meaning each request from a client to the server must contain all the information needed to understand and process the request.
+The server does not store any client state between requests.

+   - **Representation**: Resources can have multiple representations (e.g., JSON, XML, HTML), and clients can request the representation they prefer using content negotiation.

+   - **Uniform Interface**: REST enforces a uniform and consistent interface for interactions between clients and servers.
+This simplifies client-server interactions and promotes scalability.

+   - **Client-Server**: REST separates the client and server components, allowing them to evolve independently.
+This separation enhances scalability and simplifies client development.

+   - **Stateless Communication**: Each request from a client to a server must include all the information necessary for the server to understand and process the request.
+Servers do not store client state.

+RESTful APIs are widely used in web services and are known for their simplicity, scalability, and ease of use.
+They have become the foundation for building many modern web APIs, and adhering to REST principles helps create consistent and predictable APIs.

 ### APIs: Digital Enablers
 APIs enable many tools within an enterprise:
 - Scalability for increased business